 - Travelling to the Netherlands

-Once you arrive in the Netherlands you must self-quarantine for 10 days.
-If, on day 5, you test negative for the coronavirus, you are no longer required to self-quarantine.
+Whether you need to self-quarantine depends on the status of the country you travel from.
+For travelers from certain countries a self-quarantine is mandatory.
+Therefore please check the Dutch government website carefully for the requirements that apply to you.
+If you get tested on day 5 you might be able to shorten the quarantine period.
 You can make an appointment to get tested once you are in the Netherlands by calling 0800 1202.
 For students who need to order food or other essentials during quarantine, we created an information sheet on how and where to do so.

 - First arrival in the Netherlands

 Amsterdam's airport is called 'Amsterdam Airport Schiphol', and is located in the south-west of Amsterdam.
 Schiphol created a special landing page with commonly asked questions about travel through the airport, and measures that are currently in place to protect travellers due to the COVID-19 virus.

 From Schiphol, you can easily travel to VU Amsterdam's campus, or to your student accommodation.
 In the Netherlands, it is still mandatory to wear a non-medical face mask when using public transport or riding in a taxi, so make sure to bring one.
 More information about public transport in the Netherlands can be found here.
 It is also possible to make a reservation for a taxi in advance.

 These directions have Schiphol as the starting point.
 In case you arrive somewhere else (for example train station Amsterdam Central), please use the 9292 app (available in English) to plan your route.
 You can find it in the iOS App Store or Google Play Store.